wp-plugins/heyyou/readme.txt

 	* Dynamic Page Meta Field(s) (for things like having a featured image's "Photo Credit" meta field - easier to use than Wordpress's custom fields)
 	* Hide Wordpress Page title
 	* Hide Wordpress Page Content (.entry-content)
-	* Set a hexidecimal color (for themes that use a different color on every page)
+	* Set a hexadecimal color (for themes that use a different color on every page)
 	* Add Attachments to page
 	* Disable auto placement of attachments
 * Settings Page with options to: